 It’s a delight to share an interview of Blogger Voices Network member Beth Steffaniak from messymarriage.com!
 Beth is a veteran blogger with a unique history.
-Read on, be encouraged, and dear blogger friends, don’t forget to linkup your wonderful posts at the end!
+Read on and be encouraged.

 Meet Beth Steffaniak

 Please start by telling us a little about yourself.

 I’m a Christ-follower—have been since I was about six years old.
 My dad was a pastor, so I always heard the gospel day-in-and-day-out being spoken and modeled by all of my family.
 In fact, it was my big sister’s influence that drew me the most to Jesus.
 Her example has been the catalyst and inspiration in my own life to do the same—point others to Christ.

 I’ve been married for 31 years to my husband Gary, who also happens to be a pastor.
 We’ve raised and now launched three sons out of our “nest.”
 My oldest son and his beautiful wife are expecting their first—my first grandbaby—this October.
 So I can’t wait to meet my long-anticipated grandson!

 - I love traveling.